pashmaklang/pashmak/doc/6_Arrays.md

 mem 1; arraypop $myarray ^; # remove index mem (^) from $myarray
 out $myarray; # output: ['red' , 'blue']
 ```

+`arraypop` operation gets two argument: array and index of that item you want to be remove from array